State of Grenada

 Monetary Unit: East Caribbean Dollar (official rate November 1, 2008: 2.70 EC dollars = $1US).

 Sovereign: Queen ELIZABETH II.

-Located close to St. Kitts and Nevis, Grenada encompasses the southernmost of the Caribbean’s Windward Islands, about 90 miles north of Trinidad.
-The country includes the main island of Grenada, the smaller islands of Carriacou and Petit Martinique, ...
+Grenada, located close to St. Kitts-Nevis, encompasses the southernmost of the Caribbean's Windward Islands, about 90 miles north of Trinidad.
+The ...